dkegle/visibility-polygon/README.md

 # visibility-polygon
-This repository contains a C++ implementation of sweep line algorithm for the following problem.

 ##### Problem

-Given a polygon P and a point z in it's interior (called a viewpoint), calculate the largest polygon that is contained in P which is visible from viewpoint z.
+Given a polygon P and a point z in it's interior, calculate the largest polygon that is contained in P which is visible from z.

 ##### Solution